thomHayner/browser-extensions-using-react-demo-cra/README.md

   Mobile style design looks like a good fit for designing the popup, UX/UI areas and space available are similar in size.

-Chrome Extensions Tab keeps displaying an error:
+~~Chrome Extensions Tab keeps displaying an error:

-  `Manifest: property 'icons' ignored, type array expected.` When I changed the value of the 'icons' key to an array in the manifest.json file I was no longer able to 'Load unpacked' build/extension in chrome, however, if I use an object instead of an array I get the above error in the Chrome://extensions tab.
+  `Manifest: property 'icons' ignored, type array expected.` When I changed the value of the 'icons' key to an array in the manifest.json file I was no longer able to 'Load unpacked' build/extension in chrome, however, if I use an object instead of an array I get the above error in the Chrome://extensions tab.~~
+  Fixed This Error

+Log 003: